 Concerning minimum adequate number of helminths, the decision will be made when the final report is submitted based on statistical and historical data, literature review, or expert testimony.
-The range of bovine helminths (adults) that has been considered adequate to grant a claim varies according to the species.
+The range of caprine helminths (adults) that has been considered adequate to grant a claim varies according to the species.
 Generally the minimal mean number of nematodes recommended as adequate is 100.
-Lower mean counts are to be expected with Bunostomum spp, Oesophagostomum spp., Trichuris spp., and Dictyocaulus spp.
-For Fasciola spp. minimal mean counts of 20 adults may be considered adequate.
+Lower mean counts are to be expected with Bunostomum spp, Oesophagostomum spp., Trichuris spp., Gaigeria pachyscalis and Dictyocaulus filaria.
+For Fasciola spp., minimal mean counts of 20 adults is considered adequate.